Tools & Resources

 (b) A program must make mental health and wellness information available to staff regarding health issues that may affect their job performance, and must provide regularly scheduled opportunities to learn about mental health, wellness, and health education.

 The DECA Program reflects an understanding that the social and emotional health and resilience of staff is connected to the health and well-being of children.
-As such, Adult Resilience is a core element of the DECA Program and is built into the DECA Program implementation process as well as the training events offered.
+As such, adult resilience is a core element of the DECA Program and is built into the DECA Program implementation process as well as the training options offered.
 Building Your Bounce: Simple Strategies for a Resilient You is a published guide that serves as a resource for teachers to reflect on their own protective factors and to put plans into place that strengthen their personal well-being.
-The Devereux Adult Resilience Survey (DARS) serves as the core of the guide and is a reliable and valid tool that measures four adult protective factors including Relationships, Internal Beliefs, Initiative and Self-Regulation.
-Devereux offers both live and digital professional development events to help programs embed and prioritize adult wellness into their overall program design.
+The Devereux Adult Resilience Survey (DARS) serves as the core of the guide and is a reliable and valid tool that measures four adult protective factors including relationships, internal beliefs, initiative, and self-control.
+DCRC offers both virtual and in-person professional development events to help programs embed and prioritize adult wellness into their overall program design.

-The DECA Program Meeting Your Head Start Early Learning Outcomes
+The Head Start Early Learning Outcomes Framework and the DECA Program

-The DECA Program and two of the HSELOF Domains – Social and Emotional Development, and Approaches to Learning – strongly align.
-ACCESS THIS ALIGNMENT TOOL, which is intended to illustrate that alignment by presenting each domain, sub-domains and goals, followed by a statement that articulates the connection between that information and the three areas of Attachment/Relationships, Self-Regulation and Initiative.
+The DECA Program and two of the HSELOF Domains, Social and Emotional Development and Approaches to Learning, strongly align.
+Access our alignment tool below, which is intended to illustrate the alignment by presenting each domain, sub-domains and goals, followed by a statement that articulates the connection between that information and the three areas of Attachment/Relationships, Self-Regulation, and Initiative.

 To help your program meet Head Start Performance Standard 1302.17 and more, check out the FLIP IT strategy for transforming challenging behavior!
-This strategy offers a simple, kind, strength-based, commonsense and effective four-step process to address children’s day-to-day challenging behavior.
-Click below to see what resources we have available, including the book, an online course, some free resources, and much more!
+This strategy offers a simple, kind, strength-based, commonsense, and effective four-step process to address children’s day-to-day challenging behavior.
+Click here to see what resources we have available, including the book, a self-paced online course, some free resources, and more!

-To help your program meet Head Start Performance Standard 1302.33 and more, the Devereux Early Childhood Assessments are strength-based, standardized, valid and reliable instruments that Head Start and Early Head Start programs can use with confidence to screen and assess children’s strengths and needs related to social, emotional and behavioral issues.
-What’s better?
-You can do this ONLINE with the e-DECA Assessment & Planning System.
+To help your program meet Head Start Performance Standard 1302.33 and more, the Devereux Early Childhood Assessments are strength-based, standardized, valid, and reliable instruments that Head Start and Early Head Start programs can use with confidence to screen and assess children’s strengths and needs related to social, emotional, and behavioral issues.
+And you can use the DECA using our web-based system, called the e-DECA.
+Click here to learn more about the assessments.

-To help your program meet Head Start Performance Standard 1302.51 and more, have a look at our resilience-building parenting curriculum, Your Journey Together (YJT)!
+To help your program meet Head Start Performance Standard 1302.51 and more, have a look at our resilience-building parenting curriculum, Your Journey Together (YJT).
 This trauma-sensitive and research-based curriculum is great for coaches to utilize with parents and families, to help them practice strategies for building the resilience of their children.
-You should also check out the Your Journey Together Recorded Training Series!
+Click here to learn more.

 Professional Development

-All DCRC professional development options can help Head Start and Early Head Start programs in their practices, and can help in meeting the Head Start Performance Standards.
+All of our professional development options can help Head Start and Early Head Start programs in their practices, and can help in meeting the Head Start Performance Standards.
 Check out the multiple topic options we have to offer!

-We also have the following on-demand webinars, focused on how DCRC can support Head Start and Early Head Start programs.
+Check out these webinar recordings, which touch on how our resources can support Head Start and Early Head Start professionals.

 In this webinar, participants will learn about Devereux’s research-based parenting curriculum, Your Journey Together (YJT), as it relates to the new Head Start Performance Standards.
 YJT focuses on empowering parents to promote safe, trusting, and healing home environments for their children—all key elements of a trauma sensitive program.
 The webinar will highlight: -The basic underlying principles of YJT -The research that informed the creation of YJT -The flexible process that supports the use of YJT during home visits as well as parent trainings, and -The step-by-step, scripted lesson plans that support professionals in sharing YJT with families.
 For those Head Start Programs already using the Devereux Early Childhood Assessment (DECA) Program, this parenting curriculum will strengthen communication and collaboration between staff working with children and parents.